wash-n-dash/wash-n-dash.github.io/index.md

 # Development History

 ### Milestone 0: Initial Idea
-Before starting this project, we created the following designs for the mockup pages:
+Before editing any code for this project, we created the following designs for the mockup pages:

 Landing Page
 ![](docs/mockLanding.png)